 I'm not terribly familiar with Kittrell outside of "Insecure," but one cool thing I can tell you about her is that she helps run a cool website called "I Heart Female Directors."
 Each week, someone writes a new love letter to a female director and the site features it, along with an illustration.
 It is legitimately cool, and I highly recommend flipping through all of the letters.
 Aside from this website, Kittrell has written for "The Michael J. Fox Show," "The Comedians," and "Downward Dog."
 She's been working on "Insecure" since S1, so check out her past credits there, too.

-E6 picks up where E5 left off: with Issa, Chad, and Lawrence in 7/11.
+E6 picks up where E5 left off: with Issa, Chad, and Lawrence in 7-Eleven.
 Issa smiles and asks her ex, "What have you been up to?"
 What follows is a flashback look at homeboy's recent activities.
 Spoiler alert: he's been busy raw dogging every woman in Los Angeles and his nasty behavior has been rewarded with a case of chlamydia!
 You wanna fuck around?
 Cool, but wear a damn condom.
 At least he gets tested for STDs after his spree and calls all of his previous sexual partners to inform them of his 🔥 dick.
-He might be gross, but at least he has a moral compass, unlike Chad (Neil Brown Jr.).
+He might be gross, but he has a moral compass, unlike Chad (Neil Brown Jr.).

 Remember this motherfucker?
 He was engaged to a woman named Leah but based on the flashback, it sounds like she left his ass at the alter because he titty-fucked some strippers at his bachelor party and she found out about it.
 Good for Leah!
 Chad is a disgusting, misogynistic trainwreck who deserves to die alone in his California King c/o an untreated case of syphilis.